mbabynames search ✿

 Justin Elijah

-Put "noble and strong" next to "my God is Yahweh" and you get a name that feels considered.
+Put "just or fair" next to "my God is Yahweh" and you get a name that feels considered.
 Justin Elijah works on paper and out loud.
 The longer Elijah (3 syllables) builds on the shorter Justin, giving the name forward momentum.

 Justin Sullivan